ano/Docker-on-Turnkeylinux-Core/README.md

 docker pull turnkeylinux/lapp-14.1
 docker pull turnkeylinux/lamp-14.1
 ```
-Then you can use a tool like [**Simple Docker UI**](https://chrome.google.com/webstore/detail/simple-docker-ui/jfaelnolkgonnjdlkfokjadedkacbnib?hl=en) to manage the docker host
+6. Use a tool like [**Simple Docker UI**](https://chrome.google.com/webstore/detail/simple-docker-ui/jfaelnolkgonnjdlkfokjadedkacbnib?hl=en) to manage the docker host.
+You should be able to connect to [SERVER_IP_ADDRESS]:2375

 #Usage
 Here's an example of how you'd use it.
 Clone a docker file off Github and then build and then run it in your docker host.
 In this example we're using TurnkeyLinux LAPP with NodeJS installed.